 |Baby Snake:||2.5-gallon tank|

-Once you’ve prepared the correct size cage, you’ll need to think about the furniture.
+Once you’ve got the correct size cage, you’ll need enrichment:

-Keep the base of your cage clean and dry to stop your snake developing a blistered skin.
-But what is the best material to use?
-The following are all suitable bases:
+Keep the base of your cage clean and dry to stop your snake from developing a blistered skin.
+The following are suitable bedding:

 - Newspaper pellets